 “Our coach is the Stamford Regent and it starts at 6am from the George and Blue Boar in Holborn.
 We have our ticket and have taken a cab to the inn in good time.
 Unfortunately, this is not a summer’s day and the weather is very cold and foggy.
 The smoke from the thousands of chimneys across London has made the fog a sort of yellow colour.

 The Stamford Regent stands ready for her flight.
 Four chestnut horses with a good deal of blood about them seem anxious to be off.

-Ostlers are giving the finishing touches to their harness and our driver – one Tom Hennesy – is drawing on his gloves and whispering sweet nothings to a pretty housemaid with her black hair out of curl.
-Like all long-distance coachmen, he has a fame and status that he relishes and enjoys acting the lothario at all the inns and hostelries along his route.
+Ostlers are giving the finishing touches to their harness and our driver – one Tom Hennessy – is drawing on his gloves and whispering sweet nothings to a pretty housemaid with her black hair out of curl.
+Like all long-distance coachmen, he has a fame and status that he relishes and he enjoys acting the lothario at all the inns and hostelries along his route.

 Ostlers are now thrusting luggage into the boot which seems to have an insatiable appetite and swallows everything that is thrown into it.

 The four inside passengers arrive and climb into the coach to settle themselves onto the velvet covered seats, but we climb up the ladder to take our places on top of the coach, one on the box seat beside the driver and the others on the benches behind.
 The guard sits at the back.